Making a Report

 The University of Cincinnati encourages individuals to seek assistance for incidents involving sex discrimination and sexual harassment, including sex/gender-based violence, dating or domestic violence, gender-based harassment or stalking.

 There are various ways to make a report or complaint of possible Title IX violations.
 You can make a report to the Title IX office via phone, email, walk in, online, or even have the Title IX Coordinator come to you.
+Please note that filing a report does not mean filing a formal complaint.

 Reports may also be made to the University of Cincinnati Police Department at (513) 556-1111, 51 West Corry Blvd.
 Reports may be made simultaneously to law enforcement and the Title IX Coordinator.